CoNarrative/glujs-guide/guide.md

 GluJS lets you write minimalistic UI-oriented code.
 Out-of-the box UI patterns like enabling/disabling action buttons based on UI state combined with conventions that automatically wire components together greatly reduces repetitive code, letting the application underneath emerge.

 ####Enterprise-ready localization and access rights
-Localization is not an optional add-on to gluJS, but built-in to the core.
+Localization is not an optional add-on to GluJS, but built-in to the core.
 As long as you provide the translations in a local file, everything is localized automatically.
 Plus, GluJS's support for dynamic global control customizations makes it simple to manage global access control patterns like enable/disabling/hiding controls based on user privileges.

 ####Strong reusable design patterns for distributed teams
 Though a great start, the MVC pattern is little more than a pattern for wiring up handlers.
-The patterns built into gluJS directly address higher-level real-world UI interactions.
+The patterns built into GluJS directly address higher-level real-world UI interactions.
 Since the patterns are so strong, there's a known best way to approach most problems.
 That helps keep the design of the application unified even with very different developers.
 And of course that makes for a less-costly, more supportable application.

 ####Get the most out of best-of-breed HTML 5 graphic libraries
 Libraries like Sencha ExtJS provide a rich, clean look and feel, utilities, and Ajax connectivity.
 GluJS provides the "glue" that brings these pieces together for testable, fast enterprise development.

 ####Drops in place into existing projects
 We realize that as an enterprise developer you are often fitting your application into a larger portal or shell.
-GluJS has multiple entry points that let you drop your application into a larger one, or write the entire app in gluJS.
+GluJS has multiple entry points that let you drop your application into a larger one, or write the entire app in GluJS.

 ##The Basic SVVM Pattern
 GluJS is a refined variant of the MVVM (model-view-viewmodel) pattern that we call SVVM.
 That's short for specification-view-viewmodel.

 The switch to SVVM underscores two points.
-First it underscores one of the main points of gluJS: making it dead simple to drop right into test-first development based on user stories or specifications.
+First it underscores one of the main points of GluJS: making it dead simple to drop right into test-first development based on user stories or specifications.
 In fact, we recommend (and make it simple) to always start with a specification.

 The second is that the architecture is simpler than it looks.
 Essentially, there are
  * specs -        descriptions of what the app is supposed to do that are also fully functional tests